Tips, Tricks + Tools For Healthy Hair Growth

 healthy_hair_growth_headspa_scalpspa_sandiego_hairspa

 When you start researching, what's the first step?
 You search on Google, right?
-Recently, I typed “Does kibble size matter for my large breed dog” and found countless articles, posts, videos, and images.
-I have 2 St. Berdoodles, so I look up various topics.
-I quickly felt overwhelmed trying to read each article.
+Recently, I typed “Does kibble size matter for my large breed dog?” and found countless articles, posts, videos, and images.
+I have two St. Berdoodles, so I look up various topics all the time, but I quickly felt overwhelmed trying to read every single article.

-I then realized many people want to grow healthy hair but don’t know how to start.
-So, I created this blog to share some tips, tricks, and tools I use for my hair. <3
+It made me realize that many people want to grow healthy hair but don’t know where to start.
+I created this blog to share some of the tips, tricks, and tools I use for my own hair.

 Vitamins/Supplements:

-• Vitamin D, Vitamin C and Iron!!
-Okay so long story short I went to the doctors and they took some of my blood ( not fun -_-) and they told me I was deficient in Vitamin D!
-I thought to myself how is this possible?
-I eat healthy, I eat yogurt, salmon, exercise regularly and overall am in the sun everyday.
-Fun fact majority of woman are low in Vitamin D and usually have to take supplements to provide sufficient vitamins to the body.
-I have been taking supplements for 4 months and what a change.
-My hair feels thicker, I feel less anxious and overall good.
-You can find vitamin D in fish and milk.
+• Vitamin D, Vitamin C, and Iron: Long story short, I went to the doctor and they drew some blood (not fun -_-).
+They told me I was deficient in Vitamin D!
+I thought to myself, how is this possible?
+I eat healthy, eat yogurt and salmon, exercise regularly, and am out in the sun every day.
+Fun fact: the majority of women are low in Vitamin D and usually have to take supplements to get enough.
+I have been taking them for four months now and what a change!
+My hair feels thicker, I feel less anxious, and I feel overall great.
+(You can also find Vitamin D in fish and milk.)

-• Vitamin C is important because it helps your body absorb Vitamin D and Iron more efficiently.
+• Vitamin C: This is important because it helps your body absorb Vitamin D and Iron more efficiently.

-• Iron helps produce hemoglobin, a protein in red blood cells that carries oxygen to hair follicles and promotes hair growth.
-You can also find Iron in spinach, peas and lean proteins.
+• Iron: This helps produce hemoglobin, a protein in red blood cells that carries oxygen to your hair follicles and promotes growth.
+You can also find Iron in spinach, peas, and lean proteins.

 • Do your research on vitamins and pay attention to how your body feels.
 If you experience stomach pain or discomfort, stop taking them.
 Make sure to take the right amount and the type that suits you.
 Be patient in your search, as there are many options and prices available.

-• Drink your collagen peptides - I put unflavored collagen in my milk, froth it and put it in my coffee.
+• Drink your collagen peptides: I put unflavored collagen in my milk, froth it, and add it to my coffee.
+You can read about the importance of collagen in my other blog post.
 You can read the importance of collagen on my other blog post.

-• Eat your protein!
-You should aim for 0.8 to 1.8 grams of protein for every kilogram of your body weight.
-Hair follicles are mainly made of keratin, and 20% of your protein goes to replacing skin.
+• Eat your protein: You should aim for 0.8 to 1.8 grams of protein for every kilogram of body weight.
+Hair follicles are mainly made of keratin, and 20% of your daily protein intake goes toward replacing skin.
 Not getting enough protein can make your hair thin, weak, and slow to grow because your body lacks the amino acids needed for healthy hair.
-When you don’t consume enough protein, your body focuses on other functions like muscles, energy, and hormones, which can delay hair growth.
+When you don’t consume enough protein, your body prioritizes other functions like muscles, energy, and hormones, which can delay hair growth.

 To do’s:

-• Change your pillow case AT LEAST once a week!
-Also get a Silk Pillow Case, if you can.
-Your hair & face will thank you!
+• Change your pillowcase AT LEAST once a week!
+Also, get a silk pillowcase if you can.
+Your hair and face will thank you!

 • Massage your scalp everyday to increase blood circulation for at least 5 - 10 minutes.